How to install a plugin

 Templates and Core Files

-I chose the example of Quantity Discounts because it’s the simplest form of a mod - it contains only new, original files.
+I chose the example of Quantity Discounts because it’s the simplest form of a plugin - it contains only new, original files.
 What about something more complex which modifies existing files in the cart?

 Since changing the “skin” or “theme” of the cart is the most common customization, the user interface is built to accommodate relatively easy customization.
 Zen Cart calls this mechanism “template overrides” and provides guidelines on how to create a custom template.
 A common convention is to assume the template name is “custom.”
 So if you see a file with the name “custom” as part of its name, you know it’s a template component.
 If you’ve used a name other than “custom” then you will have to move the file accordingly.
 Note: If you are using Zen Cart 1.5.5 or higher, your template name will be “responsive_classic” if you have not changed it.

 Some examples: the Better Together Promotional Page contains a file called

 If your template name is “scott”, you would install this file in

 If your template name is “apple”, you would install this file in